 Modem and router leasing fees

-Xfinity and Fios both charge an extra $10 fee for leasing your “gateway” modem/router equipment.
+Xfinity and Fios both charge an extra monthly fee for leasing your “gateway” modem/router equipment.
 The difference here is that Xfinity makes it much easier to buy your own equipment elsewhere and save the monthly fee (which adds up to hundreds pretty quickly).

 You can get ideas about which modem/router to buy at Xfinity’s approved cable modems page.
 If you decide to go with the Xfinity-provided router, the fee is around $10/month.

 In spite of their protests, many customers will find they can do more with their home network if they use their own equipment.
 We’ve covered how to work around their system and use your own equipment in-depth on our Verizon Fios deals page.